Freddie Freeman Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.54 team ERA ranks seventh among all MLB pitching staffs.
+- The Brewers have a 3.57 team ERA that ranks seventh among all league pitching staffs.

-- Brewers pitchers combine to rank 14th in baseball in home runs given up (39 total, 1.1 per game).
+- The Brewers rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- The right-hander's last time out was on Wednesday against the Colorado Rockies, when he tossed six innings, surrendering two earned runs while allowing seven hits.
+- In his most recent time out on Thursday, the left-hander threw six innings against the Colorado Rockies, allowing three earned runs while surrendering six hits.

+- The 36-year-old has amassed an ERA of 2.31, with 5.4 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.